circlefin/chainmail/README.md

 - `bad_sent_email.asc`.
 This email has an invalid PGP signature.

 ### Generate mainnet/testnet address ###
 You need an Ethereum  address with ETH to register keys.
-The following command line command will generate an Ethereum account and private key
+The following command line command will generate an Ethereum account and private key.
+Activate your virtual environment and execute:
 ```
 python3 -c "from web3 import Web3; w3 = Web3(); acc = w3.eth.account.create(); print(f'private key={w3.to_hex(acc._private_key)}, account={acc.address}')"
 ```